 - Student Support Services

-The purpose of the International Community School of Addis Ababa is to provide “the best possible educational facilities and English-language instructional programs for children of the international community residing in Addis Ababa and throughout Ethiopia and, to the extent feasible, to provide the same for Ethiopian children” (Articles of Association: Article III).
+The purpose of the Association of the International Community School of Addis Ababa is to provide a school for "children of the international community residing in Addis Ababa and throughout Ethiopia and for Ethiopian children, to the extent feasible, in accordance with Ethiopian law” (Articles of Association: Article III).
 To assure that this purpose can be met, the Board expects the administration to enact fair and transparent admissions guidelines regarding places for children of the international community.

 Special circumstances: early childhood applicants applying to the STEP Program are considered under the Early Years 5 to Grade 12 admissions policy.